Tunnel Beach - Oregon Coast

 Watching Wildlife

 Oceanside and Tunnel Beaches are known for their scenic interdial area.
-During low tides, visitors can explore the beautiful marine world, including colonies of mussels, anemones, and sea stars.
+During low tides, visitors can explore the rich marine life, including colonies of mussels, anemones, and sea stars.

-The Three Arch Rocks area, consisting of numerous sea stacks, islands, and rocks lying half a mile offshore, was designated a National Wildlife Refuge by President Theodore Roosevelt in 1907.
-This smallest wilderness in the United States is the nesting place for many seabirds, including tufted puffins, cormorants, and common murres.
-The refuge is the only pupping area of the North Coast for Steller Sea Lions.
+Just offshore, the Three Arch Rocks area consists of numerous sea stacks, islands, and rocks.
+In 1907, President Theodore Roosevelt designated this area as a National Wildlife Refuge.
+As the smallest wilderness in the United States, it serves as a nesting site for seabirds such as tufted puffins, cormorants, and common murres.
+The refuge is also the only pupping site on the North Coast for Steller sea lions.

-The Three Arch Rocks Wilderness is closed to public access.
+Please note that the Three Arch Rocks Wilderness is closed to public access to protect the wildlife.

 Cautions: Beware of changing tides, rip currents, driftwoods, sneaker waves.